rust-cv/hwt/README.md

 Hamming Weight Tree from the paper Online Nearest Neighbor Search in Hamming Space

+## Benchmarks

+You can find benchmark output [here](http://vadixidav.github.io/hwt/).

+If you would like to run the benchmarks yourself, just run `cargo bench` at the command line.

 ## Implemented

 - Search within a given hamming radius.